 Diet for Treating Kwashiorkor

 Because people with kwashiorkor have been deprived of a nutritionally adequate diet for a long time, a medical professional should monitor and plan their food regimen.
 Treatment should start with a gradual introduction of carbohydrate foods such as fruits, starchy vegetables, breads and cereals to provide calories.
 Then the persons should consume foods containing proteins such as meat, fish, poultry, eggs, soybeans and legumes.
 Milk and milk products are also rich in protein.
-However, children suffering from kwashiorkor may be lactose-intolerant and may need lactase enzyme supplements to digest milk, yogurt and cheese.
+However, children who have kwashiorkor may be lactose-intolerant and may need lactase enzyme supplements to digest milk, yogurt and cheese.

 - PubMed Health: Kwashiorkor; January 2010